Welcome to successR

 Obtaining and installing relevant packages

-• The current version of bpp can be installed on your local computer (or as a local installtion in BEE) from CRAN.
+• The current version of bpp can be installed from CRAN.

 • Computations on this page assume bpp version \(\geq 1.0.4\) and rpact \(\geq 3.1.1\) is installed.